5 Fast Facts About Fiber Optic Temperature Measurement in Power Transformers

-It starts with Monitoring & Diagnostics
+Asset Management starts with Monitoring & Diagnostics

-Monitoring may include both offline testing and online, real-time measurements and analysis of the asset operating parameters.
-Other asset operational data (e.g., power quality, fault records, alarms/events, and environmental data), together with asset historical information (e.g., manufacturer, data of manufacture, previous maintenance work), are collectively used with real-time monitoring and diagnostics in a holistic asset management program, typically known as Asset Performance Management (APM).
+Monitoring may include both offline testing and online, real-time measurements, and analysis of the asset operating parameters.
+Other asset operational data (e.g., power quality, fault records, alarms/events, and environmental data), together with asset historical information (e.g., manufacturer, date of manufacture, previous maintenance work), are collectively used with real-time monitoring and diagnostics in a holistic asset management program, typically known as Asset Performance Management (APM).
 A good APM strategy includes knowledge sharing and collaboration throughout the organization to manage costs, risks and performance, and optimize return on investment in assets across the whole asset life cycle (planning, design, purchase, installation, operation, monitoring, performance assessment, maintenance, retirement).

-Justifying asset management programs lies in the criticality of the assets, failure risks and cost-benefit analysis.
+Justifying asset management programs lies in the criticality of the assets, failure risks, and cost-benefit analysis.
 The asset management value proposition includes:

-- Reduced inspection and maintenance costs.
+- Reduced inspection and maintenance costs

-- Improved planning for scheduled outages.
+- Improved planning for scheduled outages

-- Optimized design and operating practices.
+- Optimized design and operating practices

-- Enhanced personnel and customer safety.
+- Enhanced personnel and customer safety

-- Improved environmental safety.
+- Improved environmental safety